raschmitt/cli-mail/README.md

 # Cli.Mail <img src="https://i.imgur.com/V9XHUfD.png" align='right' />

-.NET CLI tool for sending emails.
+Cli.Mail is an easy to use .NET CLI tool for sending emails.

 To be continued...